What Cron Is and Why Server Administrators Rely on It

 /etc/cron.monthly/ runs once per month

 Scripts placed in these directories are executed by the run-parts command, which runs executable files found in the directory.
-To use this approach, place your script in the appropriate directory, ensure it is executable, and give it a proper shebang line at the top such as #!/bin/bash or #!/bin/sh.
+To use this approach, place your script in the appropriate directory, ensure it is executable with chmod +x, and include a proper shebang line at the top such as #!/bin/bash or #!/bin/sh.

 The anacron package, installed by default on Ubuntu desktop installations and common on many server setups, ensures that cron.daily tasks run even if the server was powered off at the scheduled time.
 When the server starts up after a missed daily run, anacron executes the task.
-On servers that run continuously without downtime, this behaviour is less relevant, but anacron still provides useful consistency guarantees.
+On servers that run continuously without downtime, this behaviour is less relevant, but anacron still provides useful consistency guarantees for environments where occasional restarts occur.

 Common Cron Mistakes That Cause Silent Failures

 One of the most frustrating aspects of cron is that failed jobs often fail silently.
 Unlike a task run manually in your terminal, a failed cron job does not display errors on your screen.
-Understanding common mistakes helps you avoid them.
+Understanding common mistakes helps you avoid them and troubleshoot effectively when issues arise.

 Environment Differences